iPhone Overheating: Why It Happens and How to Cool It Down

 My iPhone is overheating and losing battery fast.
 Are they related?

-Often yes — the same rogue background app causes both symptoms.
-Go to Settings → Battery, find the top offender, and force-quit or delete it.
-Our iPhone battery drain guide covers this in detail.
+Often yes, because the same rogue background app causes both.
+I found one app at the top of Settings → Battery, force-quit it, and both problems stopped — our iPhone battery drain guide covers this in detail.

 Conclusion

-iPhone overheating almost always traces back to one of these six causes: demanding apps, charging while in use, Always-On location tracking, background refresh overload, a software bug, or environmental heat.
-Work through the fixes in order — most users find relief after the first two or three steps.
+iPhone overheating almost always traces back to one of these causes: demanding apps, charging while in use, “Always” location tracking, background refresh overload, a software bug, or environmental heat.
+Work through the fixes in order — I usually find relief after the first two or three steps.

 If the heat keeps returning, our guides on iPhone battery drain and iPhone charging issues often point to the same root cause.
-Fix the background app and both problems usually disappear together.
+Fix that one background app, and both problems usually disappear together.